benlavender/homelab-docs/guides/CheatSheet.md

 # Progress stats can be displayed with --progress which is updated every 500ms or can be an inline basic summary with both --progress --stats-one-line.
 # Copy the source remote to the destination skipping any identical files:
 rclone copy <src_remote:> <dst_remote:>
+# Copy the source remote to the destination skipping any identical files and including empty directories:
+rclone copy --create-empty-src-dirs <src_remote:> <dst_remote:>
 # Copy the source remote to the destination skipping newer files on the destination:
 rclone copy --update <src_remote:> <dst_remote:>
 # Copy the source remote to the destination skipping any identical files with a quicker size-only check: